GUIDELINES FOR PREPARING AND SUBMITTING PROPOSALS FOR FUNDING FOR

 Research and Equipment Requests:

-- Your completed thesis or project proposal must already be approved by your committee and your research progress review at least Good at the time of application.
+- Your completed thesis or project proposal must already be approved by your committee and your research progress review rated as good at the time of application.

 - Attendance at SEDAAG does not require an application